piepdx/pie-cookbook/drafts/working-draft-tactical.md

 # tl;dr You're not starting an accelerator.
 You're helping to aggregate and strengthen an existing community.

-Caveat: Please don't take this as a roadmap to try to recreate PIE.
+# Caveat: Please do not take this document as a step-by-step roadmap to try to recreate PIE.
 This is just an allegory.
 To serve as an example of one potential path.

 ### Step 1: Found your own company.
 Or at least work at a startup.